 If a path is shown and/or a transformation is applied, we show the original in red and the transformed path or point in yellow.
 The small dark gray crosshair is the origin and the black rectangle the bounding box.
-In some drawings, in light gray we show the points that makeup the path.
+In some drawings, in light gray we show the points that make up the path.

 This list describes traditional METAPOST and the stable part of METAFUN.
 As METAPOST evolves, new primitives are added but they are not always that relevant to us.
-If you browse the METAFUN sources you will for sure notice more functionality then summarized here.
-Most of that is meant for usage in CONT_EXT and not exposed to the user.
+If you browse the METAFUN sources you will for sure notice more functionality than summarized here.
+Most of that is meant for usage in CONTEXT and not exposed to the user.
 Other macros are still somewhat experimental but might become more official at some point.
-When METAPOST version 2 is ready this reference will be updated accordingly.
+The same is true for METAFUN commands: not all make sense for daily usage and some are just there as helper for additional modules.